IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 The script calls another script in the same directory called ``glassfish-setup.sh`` which calls a series of ``asadmin`` commands to configure Glassfish.

-FIXME: Add a "dev" mode to the installer to allow REST Assured tests to be run.
-For now, refer to the steps in the :doc:`testing` section.

 Verify Dataverse is Running
 ---------------------------